Murali2602/Murali2602/README.md

 #### 🔐 Cybersecurity Enthusiast | 🛡️ Aspiring Incident Responder | 🌐 Open Source Enthusiast

-Hi, I'm Murali 👋, a ybersecurity Professional in Toronto with a passion for technology and cybersecurity.
+Hi, I'm Murali 👋, a Cybersecurity Professional with a passion for technology and cybersecurity.

 Currently focusing on threat detection, SIEM/XDR implementations, and building automation tools for security.